 Are you considering a grammar school in Gloucestershire for your child’s secondary education?
-There are seven grammar schools to choose from, while four are within the top 100 state secondary schools in the country.
+There are seven grammar schools to choose from across, while four are within the top 100 state secondary schools in the country.

-Keep reading to discover the best grammar schools in 2023 based on national league tables, and how to help your child prepare for success in the Gloucestershire 11 plus.
+Keep reading to discover the best grammar schools in 2023 and how to help your child prepare for success in the Gloucestershire 11 plus.

 © tes.com